Sansui233/Format_for_Evernote-MacOS/README.md

 ## Installation

-1. 把文件放入~/Library/Services
-Put files into ~/Library/Services
+1. Put files into ~/Library/Services

-2. 打开系统设置-安全与隐私-辅助功能：添加自动化App（那个小机器人） 与印象笔记
-System Settings-Security and Privacy-Accessbility: Add Automator.app and Evernote.app
+2. System Settings-Security and Privacy-Accessbility: Add Automator.app and Evernote.app

 ## Shorcuts(Optional)

-如果想要设置快捷键，前往系统设置-键盘-快捷键-服务，在文本组找到相应服务并设置快捷键。建议您可以关掉不常用的其他服务，否则服务列表可能会过长。
 If you want shortcuts, go to System Settings-Keyborad-Shortcuts-Services, find the group Text and set want u want.
 Choose to  uncheck infrequently used Services or make the services list looooooooong.

 ## Usage

-打开印象笔记，选中文字，右键-服务。您可以看到你已经安装好的格式刷，点击即可一键修改格式。
 Open Evernote, select texts, right click-services.
 If installed correctly you'll see format services list here.
 Click one of them to get it.